emilyjspencer/chitter-challenge/README.md

 CREATE TABLE messages_test(id SERIAL PRIMARY KEY, name VARCHAR(40), message VARCHAR(400),  message_handle VARCHAR(20));

-I used TablePlus to connect to the databases to checkf that their respective tables have the correct columns.
+I used TablePlus to connect to the databases to verify that their respective tables have the correct columns.